 We walk through the ancient streets and lose ourselves in the honeycomb of laneways and cobblestone streets.

 There are some lovely ultra modern homewares stores, and both Explorason and I have a passion for homewares.
 In fact, I owned a homewares store and an import business many years ago, and the desire for beautiful art statements in a home is always with me.
 Explorason has the same desire.

 Lack Of Toilets

-One thing to keep in mind if you visit Lille at Christmastime is the severe lack of bathroom / restroom facilities within the city centre near the Christmas Market.
-We went once to the EuroLille shopping centre and the queue to purchase a ticket to queue to go to the toilet was agony.
-Only two toilets in the huge shopping centre meant this took an hour.
+One thing to keep in mind if you visit Lille at Christmastime is the severe lack of bathroom/restroom facilities within the city center near the Christmas Market.
+We went once to the EuroLille shopping center and the queue to purchase a ticket to queue to go to the toilet was agony.
+Only two toilets in the huge shopping center meant this took an hour.
 On two other occasions, we snuck into restaurants and also asked at a hotel reception.
 Another time we would purchase a drink at a store and use the facilities there.

 There are three main central squares at Christmas time, with one known as the Grand Place.
-One you will found has a Merry-G0-Round and children’s activities.
+One you will find has a Merry-G0-Round and children’s activities.

 Then the third area has the Christmas Markets.

 Christmas Markets – Marché de Noël à Lille